lucky7-sol/777/README.md

 - Payouts are processed automatically to the winner's wallet

 ### Prize Pool
-- 95% of the pool balance is awarded to winners
+- 100% of the pool balance is awarded to winners
-- 5% remains for operational costs
 - All transactions are publicly viewable on the blockchain

 ## Features